Training & courses

 All these courses have been endorsed by the Good Governance Academy.
 They are available online and are globally applicable (not country specific).
 Some courses can be tailored for private audiences.
 Courses are available for purchase using the links provided.
-If you would like to recommend a course, whether free or for purchase, please let us know.

-The International Standard, ISO 37000, provides guidance for the governance of organizations (also known as “corporate governance” and a common language for all sizes and types of organizations across jurisdictions.
+The International Standard, ISO 37000, provides guidance for the governance of organizations (also known as “corporate governance”) and a common language for all sizes and types of organizations across jurisdictions.
 This internationally accredited course provides a foundational understanding of the ISO 37000 standard.
 The course was created by experts involved in the standard’s development.

 ISO 37000:2021, Governance of organizations — Guidance.
 Geneva, Switzerland : ISO.